How I Used These 15 Clever Ways To Have Wall Art On A Budget

 7. Travel souvenirs as wall art

 Not all wall art has to be conventional paintings, sketches or drawings.
 Even souvenirs can make great wall art.
 Got a nice boomerang from Australia or that piece of metallic grid that you couldn't figure out what to do with?
 Hang it up!
 All's fair in love and art.
+Here's an inspired hanging I made from all the shells I filch from the beaches on my travels.

 8. Experiment with textured art